 Creamed Corn Pudding

-This quick, one-bowl Creamed Corn Pudding recipe takes only a few minutes to pull together before baking it to a perfect golden brown.
-It’s a sweet and salty side dish perfect for holiday meals or weekend dinners!
+This quick Creamed Corn Pudding recipe takes only a few minutes to prep before baking it to a perfect golden brown.
+It’s a sweet, salty side dish perfect for holidays or weekend dinners!

 Servings: 8